-Notes to the Interim Consolidated Financial Statements (Unaudited-Prepared by Management) (Expressed in Canadian dollars)

-As at and for the three and six months and dollars 20, 2019
+Notes to the Interim Consolidated Financial Statements (Unaudited-Prepared by Management) (Expressed in Canadian dollars) As at and for the three and nine months ended Sept 30, 2018 and 2017

 4. REVERSE TAKEOVER

 On July 24, 2015, the Company completed a transaction whereby the Company's wholly owned subsidiary amalgamated, through a three cornered amalgamation, with Siyata Mobile (Canada) Inc. ("Siyata Canada").
 Pursuant to the Transaction, Siyata Canada, incorporated Siyata Mobile Israel Ltd ("Siyata Israel"), a wholly owned subsidiary incorporated in Israel.
 Together, Siyata Canada and Siyata Israel acquired certain telecom assets and operations of Israel-based cellular technology company, Accel Telecom Ltd. ("Accel") and its Canadian subsidiary, Truckfone Inc.